-All Robalo boats meet or exceed U.S. Coast Guard requirements for flotation.
 All Robalo boats also meet or exceed U.S. Coast Guard requirements for the following:

-- Engine and Fuel Tank Compartment Ventilation (requirements for flame arresting devices)
+- Engine and Fuel Tank Compartment Ventilation • (requirements for flame arresting devices)

 - Factory-Installed Fuel Systems

-- Navigation Lights
+- Navigation Lights •

-- Steering System
+- Steering System •

+- Wiring Specifications

 RESPONSIBILITIES

 Robalo's quality service does not end when you buy one of our boats.
 Through our dealer network we do everything possible to ensure that you are satisfied with your purchase.
 Every Robalo dealer has a responsibility to you, the boater.